patolusola/sceneid-deployment/README.md

 The landing page is accessible via `https://sceneid.run.place` Contact form submissions are successfully handled by the backend and stored on the server

+Here is the Public IP address where the page is hosted - 18.200.7.212

 ***** claps for self *****

 -----